Ways to Recognize and Ease the Psychological Distress of Quarantine

 Ways to Ease Distress During Social Distancing & Quarantine

 - Remember that distress is an understandable reaction in such circumstances.

 - If you find yourself judging your emotions or responses around the pandemic, remind yourself that they are normal and justified.
-Studies have found that pathologizing your responses by viewing them as “something wrong with you for reacting so strongly” actually increases your anxiety.
+Studies have found that pathologizing your responses actually increases your anxiety.
+(This means viewing them as “something is wrong with me for reacting so strongly.”)
 Instead, say something nurturing to yourself.

 - Expect that you or your family member may have difficult time occasionally.
 You are entitled to one meltdown a week.

 - Unplug, too much information can increase anxiety.